Bonnie Lynn Raitt is an American blues singer and guitarist.

 Bonnie Raitt has taken sabbaticals, including after the deaths of her parents, brother, and best friend.

-Bonnie Raitt's was a founding member of Musicians United for Safe Energy in 1979 and a catalyst for the larger anti-nuclear movement, becoming involved with groups like the Abalone Alliance and Alliance for Survival.
+Bonnie Raitt was a founding member of Musicians United for Safe Energy in 1979 and a catalyst for the larger anti-nuclear movement, becoming involved with groups like the Abalone Alliance and Alliance for Survival.

 Bonnie Raitt later financed memorial headstones in Mississippi for musicians Memphis Minnie, Sam Chatmon, and Tommy Johnson again with the Mt.

-At the Stockholm Jazz Festival in July 2004, Raitt dedicated a performance of "Your Good Thing ", from her 1979 album The Glow, to sitting U S President George W Bush.
+At the Stockholm Jazz Festival in July 2004, Raitt dedicated a performance of "Your Good Thing ", from her 1979 album The Glow, to sitting US President George W Bush.

 In 2008, Bonnie Raitt donated a song to the Aid Still Required's CD to assist with relief efforts in Southeast Asia from the 2004 tsunami.